apluslms/grading-base/README.md

     Appends the captured stderr to stdout feedback without alert box.
     Useful for unit test frameworks that produce feedback into stderr.

+* `force-charset CHARSET`

+    Converts recursively all files in working directory from any recognizable charsets into desired charset, e.g. utf-8.
+Dicards unconvertible characters.
+    May be useful to sanitize output from exotic student environments.